AdobeDocs/core-services.sv-SE/help/interface/admin-getting-started/admin-getting-started.md

 ---
-description: Lär dig hur du loggar in på Admin Console, hanterar användarbehörigheter och produktprofiler för Experience Cloud samt webbläsarstöd.
+description: Lär dig mer om att logga in på Admin Console, hantera användarbehörigheter och produktprofiler för Experience Cloud samt webbläsarstöd.
 keywords: core services
-seo-description: Lär dig hur du loggar in på Admin Console, hanterar användarbehörigheter och produktprofiler för Experience Cloud samt webbläsarstöd.
+seo-description: Lär dig mer om att logga in på Admin Console, hantera användarbehörigheter och produktprofiler för Experience Cloud samt webbläsarstöd.
 seo-title: Hantera Experience Cloud-användare och -produkter
 solution: Experience Cloud
 title: Hantera Experience Cloud-användare och -produkter
 index: true
 translation-type: tm+mt
-source-git-commit: 01277057733cb921ebfbb7e66a3e34cdd1e21829
+source-git-commit: 1d3f4449f1f3b939e5dc61ad9838475be73f0cfa
 workflow-type: tm+mt
 source-wordcount: '1428'
-ht-degree: 5%
+ht-degree: 6%

 ---

 # Hantera Experience Cloud-användare och -produkter {#topic_3FCB4099640647E3B2411ADBFCE81909}

-Lär dig hur du loggar in på Admin Console, hanterar användarbehörigheter och produktprofiler för Experience Cloud samt webbläsarstöd.
+Lär dig mer om att logga in på Admin Console, hantera användarbehörigheter och produktprofiler för Experience Cloud samt webbläsarstöd.

 >[!IMPORTANT]
 >
->När du hanterar användare på Admin Console introduceras nya termer, gränssnitt och navigering.
+>När du hanterar användare i Admin Console introduceras nya termer, gränssnitt och navigering.
 Följande information beskriver dessa ändringar och innehåller länkar till ytterligare hjälpresurser.
-Den här hjälpen kompletterar informationen i [Enterprise Administration User Guide](https://helpx.adobe.com/enterprise/managing/user-guide.html) för alla Adobe-molnprodukter.
+Den här hjälpen kompletterar informationen i [Enterprise Administration User Guide](https://helpx.adobe.com/enterprise/managing/user-guide.html) för alla molnprodukter från Adobe.

-## Nyheter i Experience Cloud-användarhantering {#concept_06A0A13362F644FB90F947238407637A}
+## Nyheter inom användarhantering i Experience Cloud {#concept_06A0A13362F644FB90F947238407637A}

-Läs om de senaste funktionerna i Experience Cloud-användarhantering.
+Läs om de senaste funktionerna för användarhantering i Experience Cloud.

 <!-- ### Business ID type

-Adobe is introducing an identity type called _Business ID_.
+Adobe is introducing an identity type called Business ID.
 This identity type improves the control of user and product management.
 Adobe is migrating all Adobe IDs (owned by individuals) that are used for business to the new enterprise Business IDs owned by your organization.

-If you are an existing Experience Cloud customer, Adobe will migrate all your users on the Admin Console with Adobe IDs to Business IDs.
+If you are an existing Experience Cloud customer, Adobe will migrate all your users with Adobe IDs in the Admin Console to Business IDs.
 If you are a new enterprise or teams customer, you will add users to the Admin Console using one of the available identity types: Business ID, Enterprise ID, or Federated ID.

-Beginning May 2020, enterprise administrators cannot use the Adobe ID for new organizations created in the Admin Console.
-Latest: https://wiki.corp.adobe.com/pages/viewpage.action?spaceKey=engage&title=Type2e+DX+GTM

 What to do

 * Your users will need to accept Terms of Use (TOU) changes prior to accounts being migrated to Type2e.
 * Users that belong to multiple organizations might see a Profile Selection screen during the login workflow and need to select the correct one.
 This ensures that they are logging into the correct organization.
-(There might be multiple profiles to choose from if a users was a member of multiple organizations before the migration.) -->
+(There might be multiple profiles to choose from if a user was a member of multiple organizations before the migration.)

+Beginning May 2020, enterprise administrators cannot use the Adobe ID for new organizations created in the Admin Console.
+Latest: https://wiki.corp.adobe.com/pages/viewpage.action?spaceKey=engage&title=Type2e+DX+GTM-->

 ### Administratörsverktyg

 Administratörer kan visa en sorterbar och filterbar lista över alla Experience Cloud-användare och deras information i Admin Tool.
-Se [Visa Experience Cloud-användare i Admin Tool](admin-tool-experience-cloud.md).
+Se [Visa Experience Cloud-användare i administrationsverktyget](admin-tool-experience-cloud.md).

 ## Logga in på Admin Console {#section_705072FD4EBE4B70BC69EC81F2BB8669}